 - In Blender, the Z axis points upwards, whilst in Unity, the Y axis points upwards.

-2. Blender model settings
+Blender to Unity model settings

 Say you created a nice-looking low poly tree in Blender, like so: